Pope Shenouda III of Alexandria: Relations with other churches

 Pope Shenouda III was well known for his commitment to ecumenism.
-In 1973, Pope Shenouda III became the first Coptic Orthodox Pope of Alexandria to meet the Bishop of Rome in over 1500 years.
+In 1973, Pope Shenouda III became the first Coptic Orthodox Pope of Alexandria to meet the Bishop of Rome in over 1,500 years.
 In this visit, Pope Shenouda III and Pope Paul VI signed a common declaration on the issue of Christology and agreed to further discussions on Christianity.
 There were also dialogues with various Protestant churches worldwide.

 In an address he gave at an ecumenical forum during the International Week of Prayer in 1974, he declared, "The whole Christian world is anxious to see the church unite.
 Christian people, being fed up with divisions, are pushing their church leaders to do something about church unity and I am sure that the Holy Spirit is inspiring us."

 Ethiopian Church conflict

-Following the arrest and imprisonment of Abune Tewophilos, Patriarch of Ethiopia, by the Stalinist Derg regime that had deposed Emperor Haile Selassie in 1974, Pope Shenouda III refused to recognise Abune Takla Haymanot, who was installed as Tewophilos' successor.
+Following the arrest and imprisonment of Abune Tewophilos, Patriarch of Ethiopia, by the Derg regime that had deposed Emperor Haile Selassie in 1974, Pope Shenouda III refused to recognise Abune Takla Haymanot, who was installed as Tewophilos' successor.
 He, along with the Holy Synod, argued that the removal of Patriarch Abune Tewophilos was illegal and contrary to canon law, as it was an act of political interference.
-In the eyes of the Church of Alexandria, Abune Tewophilos remained the legitimate Patriarch of Ethiopia.
+In the eyes of the Coptic Church, Abune Tewophilos remained the legitimate patriarch of Ethiopia.

 Though Patriarch Tewophilos was said to have been executed, the government of Ethiopia did not acknowledge that this had happened.
 Thus, the Coptic Orthodox Church of Alexandria refused to recognise any other Patriarch as long as Abune Tewophilos' death had not been confirmed.
-Formal ties between the Coptics Church and Ethiopia were then severed, although they remained in full communion.
+Formal ties between the Coptic Church and Ethiopia were then severed, although they remained in full communion.
 Formal relations between the two churches resumed on 13 July 2007.